aidan-epperly/Valwen/Places/Myrheim.md

 ### The Bruks

-Patron family of Forgrad, the city in the West, the Bruks are a family of Half-Orcs, most of whom do not live in Myrheim.
+Patron family of [[Forgrad]], the city in the West, the Bruks are a family of Half-Orcs, most of whom do not live in Myrheim.
 The family values adventuring and self-determination.
-They maintain the local Walker guild and finance the great mead hall Halvask.
+They maintain the local Walker guild and finance the great mead hall [[Halvask]].

 ### The Wendles